pierceforte/cs307_data_project/README.md

 ### Running the Program

 Main class:
 The main class can be used to create a NameCollector object, using the "yob1880.txt" through "yob2018.txt" files in "data/ssa_complete/".
 From here, this object can be used to gather information listed in the basic requirements, using the methods "expectedRankForAllYears", "getMatchingRankInMostRecentYear", "getMostFrequentTopRankedNameInRangeOfYears", and "getMostPopularStartingLetterForSexInRangeOfYears".
+It can also gather information from the first four questions, using the methods "getRankForRangeOfYears", "getDifferenceInRankBetweenFirstAndLastYearsForNameAndSex", "getNameWithGreatestDifferenceInRankBetweenTwoYears", and "getAverageRankInRangeOfYears".

 Beyond these requirements, *all* years and names in this data set can be accurately explored, and error handling is in place for when a user-inputed file, name, or matching-rank-request (question 2) is not valid.